Cinco de Mayo Lesson Plan for Novice Spanish Class

 Links Mentioned

-• Cinco de Mayo Activities and Lesson Plans for Spanish Class
+Materials Needed for Cinco de Mayo Lesson Plan for Novice Spanish Class

 This lesson is based on the short story from the book El Ratón Pablito.
 The book is full of wonderful short stories, but when I first read it I was struck by how the author was able to succinctly communicate that not all Spanish speakers celebrate Cinco de Mayo, and how the American perception of it as a big nationwide fiesta is really just not the case!